Architecture

 Pure library for parsing SAS binary files into Arrow RecordBatch format.
 Output format writers (CSV, Feather, NDJSON, Parquet) are feature-gated.

-Features: csv, feather, ndjson, parquet (all enabled by default), sql.
+Features: csv, feather, ndjson, parquet, and sql (all enabled by default).

 Key source modules in crates/readstat/src/: